kedarmhaswade/is-this-archetype-bug/README.md

 ```
 And I added the relevant line in this line [archetype descriptor's fileset](https://github.com/kedarmhaswade/is-this-archetype-bug/blob/master/src/main/resources/META-INF/maven/archetype-metadata.xml#L18).

 And I believe this is the bug.
+I couldn't find any workaround to be able create the project in required format from this archetype.
+If there's a workaround, please suggest.